-What this seems to be is an admission that the goal for most methadone users is in fact abstinence, but doctors are nearly always prescribing methadone which is a drug which has an evidence base for maintenance, not abstinence.
+What this seems to be is an admission that the goal for most methadone users is in fact abstinence, but doctors are nearly always prescribing methadone which is a drug that has an evidence base for maintenance, not abstinence.

-Locally Dr. Davidson referred to the steady increase of methadone scripts and users in Grampian and Aberdeen.
+Locally Dr Davidson referred to the steady increase of methadone scripts and users in Grampian and Aberdeen.
 There are now 2,000 users in Aberdeen and 2,500 in Grampian.
 95% of substitution prescriptions are for methadone.

 Very exact figures.
-It is a shame that no-one ever has such reliable and impressive figures about participation in wrap around services, or the provision of regular counselling.
-If methadone maintenance is just the ‘background’, and the wrap around / community services are the actual treatment then we need to know more about how these services are being used and how they are performing.
+It is a shame that no one ever has such reliable and impressive figures about participation in wrap-around services or the provision of regular counselling.
+If methadone maintenance is just the ‘background’, and the wrap-around / community services are the actual treatment then we need to know more about how these services are being used and how they are performing.

 Risks of long-term methadone use

-In light of this claim I asked him to comment on the increased risk of cognitive impairment and osteoporosis, as a result of prolonged methadone use.
+In light of this claim, I asked him to comment on the increased risk of cognitive impairment and osteoporosis, as a result of prolonged methadone use.
 I asked whether enough was being done to warn patients bout the dangers of methadone.

 This seemed to be an admission that physical and psychological improvements as a result of switching from heroin to methadone are only noticeable in the short term – but the long term effects are plainly negative.
-Doctors must do more to ensure that service users know about these risks before they start a methadone maintence programme.
+Doctors must do more to ensure that service users know about these risks before they start a methadone maintenance programme.